withcapsule/Docs/src/content/docs/self-hosting/setup.md

 capsule server set https://your-server.example.com
 ```

-The Android app also supports a custom server in its setup and settings flow.
+The Android app also supports a custom server in its setup flow and settings page, and it can ping that server to validate the address before you rely on it.
+If set up correctly, the ping should result in a `{ "message", "pong" }` response.

 ## Customizing behavior
 If you want different CORS origins, upload limits, or expiry rules, those are currently code changes rather than runtime config.
+The server would have to be recompiled and restarted.